spatialos/UnrealGDK/docs/setup-and-installing.md

 To use the Unreal GDK, you need to build the SpatialOS fork of Unreal Engine 4 from source.

 ### Getting the Unreal Engine fork source code and Unreal Linux cross-platform support
-1. In a terminal window, clone the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.19-SpatialOSUnrealGDK) repository and check out the fork by running either:
+1. In a terminal window, clone the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.19-SpatialOSUnrealGDK) repository.
+(You may get a 404 from this link.
+See  the instructions above, under _Other_, on how to get access.) <br/><br/>
+Check out the fork by running either:
     * (HTTPS) `git clone https://github.com/improbableio/UnrealEngine.git -b 4.19-SpatialOSUnrealGDK`
     * (SSH) `git clone git@github.com:improbableio/UnrealEngine.git -b 4.19-SpatialOSUnrealGDK`
 1. To build Unreal server-workers for SpatialOS deployments, you need to build targeting Linux.
 This requires cross-compilation of your SpatialOS project and Unreal Engine fork.